FAQ Studying

 If you want to study at a university in Germany, you must have health insurance.
 This also applies to students from non-EU countries.
 As a rule, however, it is sufficient that you have health insurance in your country of origin.
 Then you can present your European Health Insurance Card (EHIC) when you register at the university (matriculation).
 Information on the EHIC is available here.

-The website study-in.de provides information in German and English on living and studying in Germany.
+The website Study-in.de provides information in German and English on living and studying in Germany.
 There is a blog on the website in which students from abroad tell their experiences in Germany and give personal tips.

 Go to the following link that takes you to the Facebook page Study in Germany.